Shivanshvyas1729/pydantic_notes/fastapi.md

 ---

-## 15. Middleware & Request Lifecycle
+## 15. Middleware & Request Lifecycle Hooks

 ### 1. What it is
 Functions that sit between incoming HTTP requests and path handlers, intercepting and modifying requests before they arrive and responses before they depart.